opensafely-core/cohort-extractor/DEVELOPERS.md

 You'll want to install a couple of things:

 * [This ODBC driver from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=56567)
-* The latest `run.exe` from [here](https://github.com/ebmdatalab/opensafely-research-template/releases/latest)
+* The latest `windows.exe` from [here](https://github.com/ebmdatalab/opensafely-research-template/releases/latest)
   * This must be copied to and run from the root folder of your research repository
-  * Note that if you're testing a new branch with new `runner` functionality, you'll need to download the latest `run.exe` that is *tagged with that branch name* from the **Releases** section of github
+  * Note that if you're testing new unreleased functionality, you'll need to download the `wrapper.exe` that is *tagged with the version you need* from the **Releases** section of github (it will be marked as a "prerelease") -- check with your developers if you think this is necessary - it rarely will be!

-You need to obtain the "database URL", which includes a username and password.
-When running outside the secure environment, obtain a URL that gives you access to the publicly-available dummy dataset.
+In a production environment, you will need to obtain the "database URL", which includes a username and password.

+When running outside the secure environment, you could obtain a URL that gives you access to the publicly-available dummy dataset, although in usual circumstances you should use `expectations` to define data for developing against (q.v.)

-Now double-click `run.exe`, and it will use your covariate definitions in `analysis/study_definition.py` to generate a data file at `analysis/input.csv`
+Now double-click `wrapper.exe`, and it will use your covariate definitions in `analysis/study_definition.py` to generate a data file at `analysis/input.csv`

 You can now use Stata as you usually would, with your code entrypoint